 2) Dashboards filter and use data in real-time

 Design-driven decisions rely on dashboards that allow the user to filter and use this data in real time.
 Read also our article about the real-time dashboard.

 When you think about it, filters are a kind of preset design: They allow the user to view a specific type or piece of data, based on some pre-identified parameters.

 Filters are guiding the interaction while putting the “choice” of which filters through run data up to the user.

 Especially when using large data sets — or “Big Data”, aggregate crops of information harnessed and sifted through at once — real-time filtering is a requirement to move faster and more efficiently.

 Source: Jeff Lupinski for Handsome

 Customers rely on the dashboard creator’s design-thinking skills to anticipate the kinds of queries or filters they might want to extract from a large “pool” of data.

 Real-time filtering allows a more insightful and focused look, a method to find the proverbial needle in a haystack, while still eliminating distracting or irrelevant results.

-When real-time analytics is hooked into well-designed dashboards, the result is greater profit.
+When real-time analytics dashboard design is hooked into well-designed dashboards, the result is greater profit.
 Marketo, a marketing automation SaaS company used real-time reporting on their Google Analytics dashboards to achieve: